Ask ARLO™ Reverse Mortgage Eligibility Questions

 • And your existing mortgage would have to be paid from the proceeds or funds you brought in from a verified source

 The amount you would receive would be the amount of your benefits minus the costs to obtain the loan plus the amount to pay off existing mortgages and liens.
-In some instances, people do not receive enough benefit in their reverse mortgage to pay off their entire existing mortgage but choose to bring money in at closing in order to eliminate their monthly mortgage payment.
-The bottom line though, to determine how much you could receive is quick and simple and requires only a minimum amount of information at the link above.
+In some instances, people do not receive enough benefit from their reverse mortgage to pay off their entire existing mortgage, so they bring in additional funds at closing to eliminate their monthly mortgage payment.
+The bottom line, though, is that determining how much you could receive is quick and simple and requires only a minimum amount of information at the link above.